 A: Yes, families who qualify for Free and Reduced Educational Benefits can receive a fee waiver.
-Applications for Educational Benefits are available at your child’s school, at the District Nutrition Service Office (952) 232-2061 or on the Nutrition Service Free and Reduced Price Lunch Program Website.
+Applications for Educational Benefits are available at your child’s school, the Food and Nutrition Department (952) 232-2061 or on the Nutrition Service Free and Reduced Price Lunch Program Website.
 If you have not applied for Free and Reduced benefits, you must pay the fee.
 If you are approved for benefits, your fee will be refunded.

 Q: My family receives a waiver on bus service fees because we are eligible for free lunch.
 Do I still have to apply for bus service?